apache/druid/docs/ingestion/native-batch.md

 This firehose ingests events from a predefined list of files from the HDFS storage.
 This firehose is _splittable_ and can be used by the [Parallel task](#parallel-task).
-Since each split represents an HDFS file, each worker task of `index_parallel` will read a file.
+Since each split represents an HDFS file, each worker task of `index_parallel` will read files.

 Sample spec: